 If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing a PDU Session ID IE (in the PDU Session Resource Setup Request List IE) set to a value that identifies an active PDU session (established before the PDU SESSION RESOURCE SETUP REQUEST message was received), the NG-RAN node shall report the establishment of the new PDU session as failed in the PDU SESSION RESOURCE SETUP RESPONSE message with an appropriate cause value.

-If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing a QoS Flow Setup Request List IE in the PDU Session Resource Setup Request Transfer IE including at least one Non-GBR QoS flow but the PDU Session Aggregate Maximum Bit Rate IE is not present, the NG-RAN node shall report the establishment of the corresponding PDU session as failed in the PDU SESSION RESOURCE SETUP REQUEST message with an appropriate cause value.
+If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing a QoS Flow Setup Request List IE in the PDU Session Resource Setup Request Transfer IE including at least one Non-GBR QoS flow but the PDU Session Aggregate Maximum Bit Rate IE is not present, the NG-RAN node shall report the establishment of the corresponding PDU session as failed in the PDU SESSION RESOURCE SETUP RESPONSE message with an appropriate cause value.

 If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing a QoS Flow Level QoS Parameters IE in the PDU Session Resource Setup Request Transfer IE for a GBR QoS flow but the GBR QoS Flow Information IE is not present, the NG-RAN node shall report the establishment of the corresponding QoS flow as failed in the PDU Session Resource Setup Response Transfer IE of the PDU SESSION RESOURCE SETUP RESPONSE message with an appropriate cause value.If the NG-RAN node receives a PDU SESSION RESOURCE SETUP REQUEST message containing the Delay Critical IE in the Dynamic 5QI Descriptor IE of the QoS Flow Level QoS Parameters IE of the PDU Session Resource Setup Request Transfer IE set to the value “delay critical” but the Maximum Data Burst Volume IE is not present, the NG-RAN node shall report the establishment of the corresponding QoS flow as failed in the PDU Session Resource Setup Response Transfer IE of the PDU SESSION RESOURCE SETUP RESPONSE message with an appropriate cause value.